McIlroy takes clubhouse lead in Dubai

 Four-time major winner McIlroy arrived at the tournament having returned to working with long-time coach Michael Bannon following an eight-month stint with Pete Cowen.

-A two-time winner on this year's PGA tour, McIlroy flew out of the traps with an eagle and a birdie on the opening two holes.
+A two-time winner on this year's PGA tour - once last season and once this - McIlroy flew out of the traps with an eagle and a birdie on the opening two holes.

 A bogey at the ninth was the only blemish on an otherwise impressive start from the Northern Irishman, who stretched his lead to two shots with a birdie on the par-five 18th.